MSCoD: An Enhanced Bayesian Updating Framework with Multi-Scale Information Bottleneck and Cooperative Attention for Structure-Based Drug Design: 1 Introduction

 Experimental results demonstrate that MSCoD significantly outperforms existing methods in generating high-quality 3D molecules and improving target binding affinity across multiple evaluation metrics, validating its transformative potential for structure-based drug design applications.
 All in all, the main contributions of this article are as follows.

-\begin{itemize} \item \textbf{Semantic Space Compression of molecular features}: To the best of our knowledge, this is the first time that a multi-scale information bottleneck has been introduced into the field of molecular design, which better performs semantic compression at multiple levels of abstraction and achieves efficient hierarchical extraction of molecular features. \item \textbf{Asymmetric Cooperative Attention}: MSCoD proposes a multi-head cooperative attention mechanism to model the inherent asymmetry between proteins and ligands, enabling ligand features to adapt dynamically to the protein environment for more accurate interaction modeling. \item \textbf{Superior Performance}: Empirical studies show that MSCoD achieves better overall performance than existing methods, and case studies on challenging targets like KRAS G12D further demonstrate its effectiveness for difficult protein targets. \end{itemize}
+\begin{itemize} \item \textbf{Semantic Space Compression of molecular features}: To the best of our knowledge, this is the first time that a multi-scale information bottleneck has been introduced into the field of molecular design, which better performs semantic compression at multiple levels of abstraction and achieves efficient hierarchical extraction of molecular features. \item \textbf{Asymmetric Cooperative Attention}: MSCoD proposes a multi-head cooperative attention mechanism to model the inherent asymmetry between proteins and ligands, enabling ligand features to adapt dynamically to the protein environment for more accurate interaction modeling. \item \textbf{Superior Performance}: Extensive empirical evaluations show that MSCoD outperforms state-of-the-art methods on structure-based molecular generation benchmarks.
+Case studies on challenging targets such as KRAS G12D (7XKJ) demonstrate its practical applicability, and the MSIB and MHCA modules transfer effectively to drug--target affinity prediction, improving predictive accuracy and robustness on standard benchmarks. \end{itemize}